Javi-Gallego/FSD_Proyecto5/README.md

 ## DB relations

-    - Although MongoDB is a non relational database, we make various relations between our two collections.
+    - Although MongoDB is a non relational database, we make various references between our two collections.

-    - In the posts fields: authorId, likes, and commentatorId in comments, the value is of the type ObjectId and has to be in Users.
+    - The values of the authorId, likes, and commentatorId fields of the Post entitie are of type ObjectId generated in Users.

-    - Users also has an auto-relations because following and followers are arrays that cointains ObjectId and they have to be ids of actual Users.
+    - Users also has auto-relations because following and followers are arrays that cointains ObjectId and they have to be ids of actual Users.

 ## Endpoints